Schools

 Toland Way Elementary, Circa 1938.
 In a similar view, the original masonry building, opened in 1925, stands in front of the western York Valley.
 Occidental College is on the upper right.
 Trees now conceal Eagle Rock Boulevard on the left.
 Below, the students construct an outdoor theater behind the school, one of many in the area.
 (Courtesy LAUSD Art and Artifact Collection.)

-The new Eagle Rock High School in 1927
+Eagle Rock High School

 The New Boy’ Gym (now the large gym) The first permanent modernist structure on the campus, built in the early sixties, provided a sky lit gym with folding bleachers, coaches’ offices, a classroom, and locker rooms.
 At the same time new parking lots were built and the closure of Oak Grove Avenue, which ran through the campus, provided additional space for a growing school.
 (Courtesy of the LAUSD Art and Artifact Collection, Architect Louis A. Thomas, Rendering by Stan Johnson)